 Virtual visits are not for emergencies.
 If you have an urgent medical need, call 911 or visit your nearest emergency department or urgent care facility.
 All patients who are able should utilize their online patient portal (MyChart or Ingalls Care Connection) to communicate with their care teams.

-We have had less than 10 children with suspected or confirmed COVID-19 in Comer Children’s.
-These patients are placed in private rooms and healthcare workers wear personal protective equipment (gowns, gloves, mask, eye protection) when caring for these children.
+Patients with suspected or confirmed COVID-19 are placed in private rooms, and healthcare workers wear personal protective equipment (gowns, gloves, mask, eye protection) when caring for these children.
 Healthcare workers also practice hand hygiene before putting on their PPE and after taking off their PPE.
 We’ve been training for this our whole careers.

 In the hospital, we are following our usual cleaning process for all patient rooms.
 Rooms of patients that have or are suspected of having COVID-19 undergo several additional cleaning steps that we also use on rooms of patients with several other potentially serious infectious diseases.

 If you need to see a doctor or go to an emergency room, contact your doctor or local hospital immediately and tell them you are coming.
 They will make arrangements for your care while also protecting those around you from possible spread of coronavirus.
 The arrangements may be as simple as placing a mask on when you enter the building and ensuring other patients adhere to social distancing guidelines.